 - The marinade, especially one like this with a bit of sugar, will add flavor and help the beef attain an attractive color without overcooking.

 Cook Quickly and Don’t Overcook:

-- Unless using a wok, use a pan larger than you might think you need, preheat it first and cook in batches if necessary.
+- Unless using a wok, use a pan larger than you might think you need, preheat it first, and cook in batches if necessary.
 You want to avoid a situation where the beef is stewing in its own juices.

 - Remove the beef early, when it is still slightly pinkish.
 Overcooking any steak for a stir-fry will make it tough.
 It will cook a bit longer when added back to the skillet with the sauce ingredients.

-- If you have to choose between a beautiful brown color or slightly pinkish still in the middle beef, choose the slightly pink.
-It’s more important the beef not be overcooked than it is to have beautiful color on the outside.
+- If you have to choose between a beautiful brown color or a slightly pinkish still in the middle beef, choose the slightly pink.
+It’s more important the beef not be overcooked than it is to have a beautiful color on the outside.

-Chinese Black Pepper Steak is all about the beef, so keep in mind, the better the cut, the better the final dish.
+Chinese Black Pepper Steak is all about the beef, so keep in mind, that the better the cut, the better the final dish.
 I prefer sirloin, but you’ll see recipes calling for skirt or hanger; both have big beefy flavor but can be pricey and can easily toughen with cooking.
 I have used round in dishes like this, which is cheap, but also prone to be tough.
-But be especially careful to not overcook when cooking any of the tougher cuts.
+But be especially careful to not overcook when cooking any of those tougher cuts.